Skip to content

 Imagine you're opening a restaurant.
 Before you start cooking, you need to know what people want to eat.
 There's no point in serving sushi in a town where everyone's looking for pizza.

 Keyword research in SEO is exactly the same — you find out what people are searching for before you start creating content.
-Without it, you're shooting in the dark.
+Without it, you're shooting in the dark, and the result is recognizable at first glance: articles with no traffic, because nobody checked beforehand whether anyone was even searching for it.

 Why it matters so much: